ArmandFS/doctor-review-nlp/README.md

 # doctor-review-nlp
 This notebook is a sentiment analysis on various doctor reviews (In Indonesian) that mostly revolve around after appointing with the doctor, and also some about HIV consultations.
 The reviews only range from either a positive (1) review, or a negative (0) review.
-This algorithm can be used in a doctor recommendation system using sentiment analysis to analyze and give positive or negative reviews based on indoensian text.
+This algorithm can be used in a doctor recommendation system using sentiment analysis to analyze and give positive or negative reviews based on indonesian text.

+This was also a launched project for backdrop builds V3!